You have a vision. You have a mission. You know where your company is heading, and you’ve created a strategic plan that will guide your steps.

 Do more than listening though.
 Take their ideas and allow them the opportunity to flesh them out.
 Your leadership team may be sitting on concepts that will fly you into the lead in the market.
 Without involving them in the strategic planning, you risk falling into the tunnel vision that limits innovation and leads to lethargic leadership.

-For guidance regarding Constructive Feedback, Performance Management, Employee Relations, Leadership and Executive Coaching and Development, and all things “HR”, The Pendolino Group is here to support you and your team.
+For guidance regarding Outsourcing HR, Strategic Planning, Performance Management, Employee Relations, Leadership and Executive Coaching and Development, and all things “HR”, The Pendolino Group is here to support you and your team.
 Contact us today!